 Beginning in Q1 2007, the majority of the Company's aluminum packaging requirements did not have any ceiling price protection.
-The Company anticipates the cost of aluminum cans will increase by 17% to 20% during 2007.
-High fructose corn syrup costs are also expected to increase significantly during 2007 as a result of increasing demand for corn products around the world such as for ethanol production.
-The Company anticipates the costs of high fructose corn syrup will increase by 25% to 35% during 2007.
-The combined impact of increasing costs for aluminum cans and high fructose corn syrup is anticipated to continue increasing cost of sales during 2007.
+The cost of aluminum cans has increased approximately 18% in YTD 2007.
+High fructose corn syrup costs also increased significantly during 2007 as a result of increasing demand for corn products around the world such as for ethanol production.
+The cost of high fructose corn syrup has increased approximately 26% in YTD 2007.
+The combined impact of increasing costs for aluminum cans and high fructose corn syrup is anticipated to continue increasing cost of sales during the remainder of 2007.